OpenHFT/Chronicle-Map/README.md

 Its only the entries of your map that are exported, not the configuration of your map.
 So care must be taken to populate the data in to a map of the correct Key/Value type and with enough available entries.
 When importing data :
-* entries that are in the map but not in the JSON file will remain untouched,
+* entries that are in the map but not in the JSON file will remain untouched.
-* entries that are in the map and in the JSON file will be updated
+* entries that are in the map and in the JSON file will be updated.
 * entries that are not in the map but are in the JSON file wil added.
 * In other words importing data into a Chronicle Map works like `map.putAll(<JSON entries>)`.